Aviipatell/Patatap-Clone/README.md

 ## Getting Started:

-Use git clone to download this project and open up the patatap.html file on a browser of your choice.
+Use `git clone` to download this project and open up the index.html file on a browser of your choice.
 Then type any letter on your keyboard to generate a colorful circle and some cool music!

 ## Prerequisites: